kiba/Writings/fac/chp18_the_ball.md

 "What do you have against Mechatron?" the queen questioned.

 "I don't have anything against the colonists of this kingdom," Ironwood declared.
 "They are our blood, and we should support their effort in this frontier.
 They should have this land as far as they could push back against the Grimm.
-But...that man the empress is marrying is volatile.
+But...that man that the empress married is volatile.
 He gets angry when we do things that he doesn't like, or if he doesn't get his way.
 His wife is the only person who could calm him down and reach a compromise with us.
 If she die today, he might be against us, and we would be at his mercy."

 "I don't know.
 I liked him for his uncompromising no-nonsense push to make everything better.
 I think I want to marry him."

 "It seemed that his wife has more political sense than the emperor," Goodwitch opined.
-"And with the prime minister in charge, both his wife and himself's political influence are vastly reduced"
+"And with the prime minister in charge, both his wife and himself's political influence are vastly reduced."

 "That can only be a good thing," Ironwood concurred.
 "The more that man stay away from the politic, the better it is for the world."